School choice bill draws criticism from superintendents, governor

 Critics of the bill say the education savings accounts are a voucher program.
 School vouchers use state money to fund scholarships that pay for students to attend private school.

-Parents could use the money in the education savings account to fund tuition at a private school as well as for other education expenses including uniforms, books, tutoring services, transportation, examination fees and even college, since unused funds in a savings account would carry over to the next year.
+Parents could use the money in the education savings account to fund tuition at a private school as well as for other education expenses, including uniforms, books, tutoring services, transportation, examination fees and even college, since unused money in a savings account would carry over to the next year.

 There's a $10 million cap on the program in the first year, which means, if it is fully funded by contributors' donations, about 1,500 students selected by a lottery could participate in 2017.
 The lottery is weighted for students who receive free or reduced-price meals under the National School Lunch Act.